 As part of the regular CP training for staff, staff are aware of the possibility of FGM and the potential indicators that FGM make take place.
-Appendix B
+Staff are made aware that if an act of FGM is discovered that member of staff must report it to the police.